New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 Remortgaging to consolidate debt can lead to more manageable monthly payments.
 A service such as Barclays Remortgage For Debt Consolidation may offer the financial relief needed.

-Loan Brokers for Challenging Credit
+Loan Brokers for Challenging Credit offering later life lending at low interest rates

 Navigating the world of borrowing can be difficult for pensioners.
 However, specialist loans such as equity release could offer them an option to access much-needed capital with few restrictions and lower costs than standard borrowing choices.

-Mortgages for Over 70s from Halifax
+Mortgages for Over 70s from Halifax with excellent interest rates

-Several options are available for those over 70 who are looking for a mortgage.
+Several options are available for those over 70 looking for a mortgage.
 Halifax, for example, offers attractive rates and tailored features specifically designed to help older borrowers manage the cost of their mortgages.

 With competitive fixed-rate products ranging from 4.50% APR to 5.99% APR and variable rate options from 3.48% APR up to 5.85% APR (based on factors such as credit score, loan value size, and other conditions), Halifax can provide a range of flexible solutions that could fit individual requirements.
 Borrowers may also benefit from no early repayment charges, meaning they can pay off more quickly without accruing additional costs.